Xtra-Computing/ThunderGP/docs/algorithm_mapping.md

-## Customizing the Scatter-Gather Kernel
+## Mapping the Scatter-Gather Kernel

 In our implementation, the gather and scatter stages are combined together by the internal shuffle data path(the shuffle stage), and the implementation of this compute kernel are highly hardware-specific, which is not friendly with the algorithm developers, and it is hiden by following hooks: